derickmoncado/Quantum/README.md

 ### Installing:

-- Clone this repo: `git clone https://github.com/dmoncado/frontend-starter-kit`
+- Clone this repo: `git clone https://github.com/dmoncado/quantum`
-- Navigate into the repo directory: `cd frontend-start-kit`
+- Navigate into the repo directory: `cd quantum`
 - Install all node packages: `npm install`
 - Run `gulp dev`
 - Your site is now viewable at this URL: http://localhost:3000